 If you need to replace your older oil furnace, the energy cost savings from switching to natural gas and the efficiency of the newer unit will take the sting out of the cost.
 Financing options are often available to qualified buyers and there are significant utility rebates available.

 The decision to switch to natural gas can involve a number of factors.
 We can help you compare the costs and benefits.
 For more information about your energy-saving options, call us at 866-491-2768 today.
-We service Columbia, Dutchess, Greene, Orange, Ulster, Putnam and Rockland County, NY.
+We service Dutchess, Orange, Ulster, Putnam and Rockland County, NY.